tomasherceg/dotvvm-docs/Pages/advanced-custom-tracing.md

 # Custom Tracing of DotVVM Events

-This guide describes how to achieve something similar to what the [MiniProfiler widget](./advanced-miniprofiler.md) does for any tracing technology you like.
-For the sake of example, we'll setup a very simple tracer that just prints the events to the standard output.
+This guide describes how to achieve something similar like the [MiniProfiler widget](./advanced-miniprofiler.md), but for any tracing technology you like.

 ## `IRequestTracer` interface